No items found.

 In early drafts, we often introduce characters as deeply unhappy and broken.
 In its extreme, the main character is so down on their luck that the first chapter is a misery-fest.

 This doesn’t work, I’m sorry to say.
-I’ve spent weeks if not months pondering why; I’ve concluded that when an author steps in and urges us to pity their character – especially from the moment they’re introduced – we cannot root for them.
+I’ve spent weeks, if not months, pondering why.
+I’ve concluded that when an author steps in and urges us to pity their character—especially from the moment they’re introduced—we cannot root for them.

 Resistance to change drives plot and conflict.
 Having no choice but to change is a story.

-Tips and techniques for writing character flaws
+Tips and techniques for character flaws

-2. Let the character flaws speak for themselves
+2. Let character flaws speak for themselves

 3. Introduce the character’s triumphant flaw